ruhsoft-jakir/Permissions_V2_SpeacialAccess/README.md

-# 📌 Permissions_V2            – Android Runtime & System Permission Manager
+# 📌 Permissions_V2            – Android System Permission Manager

 A powerful and easy-to-use Android library to handle **special/system accesses** with clean APIs and modern Material dialogs (BottomSheets).